megastef/winston-crate/README.md

 This is an open-source transport module for winston logger [flatiron/winston](https://github.com/flatiron/winston), logging into the easy scalable data store from crate.io.

-If you don't know it:
+[Crate Data](http://crate.io) - "Easy to scale real time SQL data store"

-[Crate Data](http://crate.io) - "Easy to scale real time SQL data store" Please note: Crate is a trademark of Crate Technology Gmbh, registered in the E.U. and in other countries.
+Please note: Crate is a trademark of Crate Technology Gmbh, registered in the E.U. and in other countries.